pingcap/docs-cn/br/backup-and-restore-tool.md

     ClusterId,      // The cluster ID.
     StartKey,       // The starting key of the backup (backed up).
     EndKey,         // The ending key of the backup (not backed up).
+    StartVersion,   // The version of the last backup snapshot, used for the incremental backup.
     EndVersion,     // The backup snapshot time.
     StorageBackend, // The path where backup files are stored.
     RateLimit,      // Backup speed (MB/s).